Revolutionary-Games/Thrive/doc/style_guide.md

   runnable scripts they need to begin with a shebang and be marked executable.

+- Defensive programming is recommended.
+The idea is to write code that expects other parts of the codebase to mess up somewhere.
+For example, when checking if a species is extinct, instead of checking `population == 0`, it is recommended to do `population <= 0` to guard against negative population bugs.

 - Finally you should attempt to reach the abstract goal of clean code.
 Here are some concepts that are indicative of good code (and breaking these can be bad code): Liskov substitution principle,